Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Loom Weaknesses

-- $12.50/user/month adds up fast
+- $12.50-15/Creator/month adds up for teams

-- Requires internet connection
+- Requires internet for recording and playback

-- Videos stored on Loom's cloud only
+- All videos stored on Loom's servers only

-OBS Studio: Free, Open-Source Recording & Streaming
+OBS Studio: Free, Open-Source Recording and Streaming

 OBS Strengths